Contact FAQ Help News Page index Search Site map

 Shoe

 Another top American political comic strip.
-Set in the Tree tops community (to be taken quite literally – it actually takes place in the tree canopy – somehow, somewhere), the inhabitants consist largely of birds that live out a life that echoes and parallels life on the ground, with mostly very clear allusions to political America. [access]
+Set in the Tree tops community (to be understood quite literally, as it actually takes place in a tree canopy somewhere, as well as somehow), the inhabitants consist largely of birds that live out a life that echoes and parallels life on the ground, with mostly quite clear allusions to political America. [access]

 signandsight.com